tian-xuan/Interdisplinary-computing-projrct/README.md

   While we hope to obtain a more predictive AI model, we also recognize the utility of easy pen and paper models in clinical settings.
 Thus, we will also try to develop a system requiring only simple math but offers more predictive power than current methods.

-#

-This is not a test file now